Digestive problems in the hypermobile Ehlers Danlos Syndrome patient

 Besides Ehlers-Danlos Syndrome, I was also diagnosed with Postural Orthostatic Tachycardia Syndrome.
 I was told to consider cervical fusion surgery.
 I have heard some people do very well with this procedure.
 I am scared and concerned that if the surgery is not a success that I will be worse.
 As my neck problems worsened so did my digestive problems.
 My stool does not move in my colon, I have terrible almost non-existent bowel transit.
 Not only do I have SIBO, but I also have SIFO (small intestinal fungal overgrowth.)
 I am so bloated.
 I am bloated all the time.
 It seems all I do is make gas.
 I am being treated for Celiac Disease as well and I am on all sorts of modified and rotational diets.

 Ehlers Danlos Syndrome, Lyme Disease and digestive problems

 I was diagnosed with Lyme disease.
-This lead to a diagnosis of Ehlers Danlos Syndrome.
+This led to a diagnosis of Ehlers Danlos Syndrome.
 My doctors are not sure when the EDS showed up, before the Lyme Disease?
 After the Lyme Disease?
 This started my journey of confusing diagnoses.
-My doctors were looking for clues in my neck pain.
-Was the neck pain and now new neurological and digestive symptoms from the Lyme Disease?
+My doctors were looking for clues to my neck pain.
+Was the neck pain and now new neurological and digestive symptoms from Lyme Disease?
 Did I always have these problems but now they were made worse by Lyme Disease?
 I did suffer a concussion and whiplash injury before the Lyme Disease diagnosis.
 Now I have SIBO, food sensitivities, and bowel problems.
 I am looking for a path to recovery.